Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Introduction

-While this is certainly an understandable position given the prominence of dynamics in physical theories, recent decades have seen both philosophers and physicists investigating content that is not entirely determined by a theory's dynamics---in particular, the content inherent to describing isolated subsystems and their relationship to their environments.
-Recently, philosophers have both used isolated subsystems to investigate the empirical significance of gauge symmetries \parencite{Wallace2014-GREECO, Teh2016-TEHGGU, MurgueitioRamirezForthcoming-MURAGS-3, Gomes2021-GOMHAT, Wolf:2021ydy}, and have explored the important explanatory role that the boundary conditions associated with such isolated subsystems play in mathematical modeling \parencite{Bursten2021-BURTFO-13}.
-Physicists have likewise focused on isolated subsystems and boundary phenomena associated with them, as can be seen by prominent examples including the quantum Hall effect \parencite{Wen:1995qn}, the study of black hole entropy \parencite{Gibbons:1976ue}, and the AdS/CFT correspondence \parencite{Maldacena:1997re}.
+While this is certainly an understandable position given the prominence of dynamics in physical theories, recent decades have seen both philosophers and physicists investigating content that is not entirely determined by a theory's dynamics---in particular, the content inherent to describing isolated subsystems, their associated boundary conditions, and their relationship to their environments.
+Recently, philosophers have used isolated subsystems to investigate the empirical significance of gauge symmetries \parencite{Wallace2014-GREECO, Teh2016-TEHGGU, MurgueitioRamirezForthcoming-MURAGS-3, Gomes2021-GOMHAT, Wolf:2021ydy}, explored the important explanatory role that the boundary conditions associated with such isolated subsystems play in mathematical modeling \parencite{Bursten2021-BURTFO-13}, and considered the implications that boundary conditions might have for our conception of laws and the Humean mosaic \parencite{Travis}.
+Physicists have likewise focused on isolated subsystems and the boundary phenomena associated with them, as can be seen in prominent examples including edge modes in the quantum Hall effect \parencite{Wen:1995qn}, the study of black hole entropy \parencite{Gibbons:1976ue}, slip/no-slip boundary conditions in fluid flow \parencite{2005cond.mat..1557L}, and the AdS/CFT correspondence \parencite{Maldacena:1997re}.

-Furthermore, when viewing the content of a physical theory as including the kinds of boundary content associated with isolated subsystems, it becomes clear that an analysis of empirical equivalence that relies only on dynamics is deficient.
-In particular, in this paper we highlight how the analysis in the aforementioned examples from Knox and Weatherall does not account for such boundary phenomena; doing so leads to a verdict that both pairs of theories, as presented by the authors, are in fact empirically (\emph{a fortiori} theoretically) \emph{inequivalent}.
+Furthermore, when viewing the content of a physical theory as including the kinds of boundary content associated with isolated subsystems, it becomes clear that an analysis of empirical equivalence that relies upon only dynamics is deficient.\footnote{Throughout this article, we focus on the question of whether dynamical equivalence is sufficient for empirical equivalence by way of a study of boundary phenomena; we set aside other relevant factors in theory construction, e.g.~kinematical constraints (on which see \textcite{CurielKinematics, LinnemannReadKin}), the possibility of `schematising the observer' \textcite{curiel2020schematizing}, etc. We expect that taking into account these further considerations would only further bolster our point---\emph{viz}.,~that empirical content is not exhausted by dynamics.} In particular, in this paper we highlight how the analysis in the aforementioned examples from Knox and Weatherall does not account for such boundary phenomena; doing so leads to a verdict that both pairs of theories, as presented by the authors, are in fact empirically (\emph{a fortiori} theoretically) \emph{inequivalent}.
 These results thereby invite the following conclusions: